 iAndover Approved Device Options

-A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department (refer to specification list below).
+A personally owned device means a privately owned – school dedicated wireless device that is approved by APS Technology and Digital Learning Department.

 To ensure that your student has a satisfactory digital experience here are some additional general considerations.
 They are meant to serve as guidelines not mandates.
 In general, keep the following in mind: